The ACA is going back to the Supreme Court. Will Missouri Medicaid expansion survive?

 That’s not a no-drama guarantee either, though.

-Watson, the St. Louis law professor, said the individual mandate was closely linked to requiring insurers to cover people with pre-existing conditions without extra charges, so a decision nominally saving the law could still cut that.
+Watson, the St. Louis law professor, said the individual mandate has been closely linked to requiring insurers to cover people with pre-existing conditions without extra charges, so a decision nominally saving the law could still cut that.

 The Kaiser Family Foundation estimated there were a little more than 1 million Missourians with declinable pre-existing conditions —30 percent of non-elderly adults — as of late 2019.